TejeshDs/HR--MySql-Power_BI/README.md

    Data cleaned by using the MySql Workbench.
 Loaded the data into the MySql database and checked all the column names and renamed the emp id column and further checked all the data types and modified according to the required data types.
-Arranged all the data properly to write Sql Queries and to use further for visualization in the Power BI. wrote the Queries and extraxted the outcomes from queries, and saved that files in saparate place to use in visualizations.
+Arranged all the data properly to write Sql Queries and to use further for visualization in the Power BI. wrote the Queries and extracted the outcomes from queries, and saved that files in saparate place to use in visualizations.

 **4) Data Visualization :**